 controls, refer to our separate Report in ‘Annexure 1’ to this report.

-(g) In our opinion, the managerial remuneration for the year ended 31 March 2024
+(g) During the year, the managerial remuneration for the year ended 31 March 2025

-has been paid/provided by the Company to its directors in accordance with the
+has not been paid/provided by the Company to its directors in accordance with the

 provisions of section 197 read with Schedule V to the Act.